coderefinery/reproducible-research/_episodes/03-snakemake.md

     $ snakemake zipf_test
     $ snakemake results/results.txt
     ```
-    - What happens if we do the following?
+    - What happens if you do the following? (and should we do something about that?)
     ```bash
     $ touch source/wordcount.py
     $ snakemake
     ```
-      - should we do something about that?
+8. If you get stuck, you can have a look at the [final version of our Snakefile below](#finalversion)

 ### Wildcards